mroth/pdftotextcloud/README.md

 ## Development dependencies

-If you want to hack on this locally you'll need `nodejs/npm` and a copy of `pdttotext` in your path.
+If you want to hack on this locally you'll additionally need NodeJS/NPM and a copy of `pdttotext` in your path.
 To get `pdftotext`:
- - Ubuntu/Debian sudo apt-get install poppler-utils.
+ - Ubuntu/Debian `sudo apt-get install poppler-utils`.
- - MacOSX sudo port install poppler or brew install xpdf.
+ - MacOSX `sudo port install poppler` or `brew install xpdf`.
  - Windows download and install Xpdf.

+Then do a `npm install`, etc etc.